 Features of inflammation of the lymph nodes in the groin in women during pregnancy

-Often, in the early stages of pregnancy, a woman can detect a small, usually unilateral, enlargement of the lymph node in the groin.
-This happens for the reason that pregnancy weakens the immune system of the expectant mother, and the lymph nodes are sensitive to pathogens.
+Often on early stages During pregnancy, a woman may notice a slight, usually unilateral, enlargement of the lymph node in the groin.
+This happens because pregnancy weakens immune system the expectant mother, and the lymph nodes are sensitive to pathogens.

-The node recovers relatively quickly after the first adaptation of the body.
-If the condition has dragged on (lasts longer than 14 days), is accompanied by fever, or the lesion becomes painful, you need to urgently make an appointment with a doctor.
-This may be an infection that needs further treatment.
+The node is restored relatively quickly after the first adaptation of the body takes place.
+If the condition persists (lasts longer than 14 days), is accompanied by fever, or the affected area becomes painful, you should urgently make an appointment with a doctor.
+This may indicate an infection that requires further treatment.

 How to recognize inguinal lymphadenitis

-External signs of hypertrophy of nodes do not depend on the sex of the patient: in men and women, the main and accompanying symptoms are associated only with the main cause of the pathology.
-The inflammatory process can be expressed by the following signs:
+External signs of node hypertrophy do not depend on the patient’s gender: in men and women, the main and associated symptoms are associated only with the underlying cause of the pathology.
+The inflammatory process can be expressed by the following symptoms:

-Swelling of the inguinal lymph nodes is an important clinical sign of pathology in the lower peritoneum, legs or genitals.
+Swelling of the inguinal lymph nodes is important clinical sign pathologies in the lower part of the peritoneum, legs or genitals.

-The condition may be accompanied by other clinical manifestations, for example:
+The condition may also be accompanied by other clinical manifestations, For example:

 • inflammation of the lymph nodes in other areas of the body (usually cervical, axillary);

-• irritation and soreness in the vagina in women, in the lower abdomen or in the genital area in men;
+• irritation and soreness in the vagina in women, lower abdomen or genital area in men;

 • uncharacteristic discharge from the genitals.

-• if the swelling lasts more than two weeks or there are symptoms such as unreasonable weight loss, nocturnal hyperhidrosis (sweating), fever;
+• if the swelling lasts more than two weeks or there are symptoms such as causeless weight loss, night hyperhidrosis (sweating), fever;

-• if the nodes are stiff, do not move freely under the skin on palpation, or grow rapidly;
+• if the nodes are hard, do not move freely under the skin during palpation or grow quickly;

-• if the skin in the area of swelling is red and inflamed.
+• if the skin in the area of the swelling is red and inflamed.

 External signs of inguinal lymphadenitis do not depend on gender, but are determined by the main cause of the pathology

-A diagnosis of swollen lymph nodes rarely requires urgent hospitalization.
+Diagnosis of swollen lymph nodes rarely requires emergency hospitalization.
 The exceptions are:

 • a progressive skin infection that requires treatment;